Dcastillomar/password-generator/README.md

 ##Credits

-Jaytee Padilla, my tutor from the BootCamp Tutoring Team Ethan Cho, the TA for my UT bootcamp course
+-Jaytee Padilla, my tutor from the BootCamp Tutoring Team

+-Ethan Cho, the TA for my UT bootcamp course

 ##License